elotroalex/chiens/_texts/translation.md

 - The Great Revolution of Saint-Domingue continues ...

-- {:.sp} The Woman Reciter.
+- {:.sp} The Reciter Woman.

 - Who is this man?
-A cloud of blood crowns his wild head with a halo.
+A cloud of blood crowns his wild head.

 - {:.sp} Half Chorus *(joyous.)*